cool-skr/whateverthisis/README.md

-# Backend Challenge API
+# Backend Challenge

-Backend system for the Evently platform.
+Backend system for the ticket booking service platform. [name not included for plagiarism concerns]

 ## Features